BrandTrump/BrandTrump/README.md

 ### About

-Graduated from AUT with a Bachelor of Computer Science, majoring in Software Development.
+Graduated from Auckland University of Technology (AUT) with a Bachelor of Computer Science, majoring in Software Development.

 I'm a aspiring Front End Developer from Auckland, New Zealand.
 I love making beautiful web apps!